Using Subtitle Edit to create amazing audio to text SRT transcripts

 • Use post-processing: True

-• For the settings on post-processing, I have “Merge short lines”, “Split long lines”, and “Fix short duration” enabled
+• Click the Settings link to set post-processing settings.
+I have “Merge short lines”, “Break/split long lines”, and “Fix short duration” enabled.

 The interface won’t win any awards, but it works great.
 There is a lot of functionality built into this tool that I’m not even using and it makes the interface a little busy so it took some digging for me to find the right buttons to click.
 For the most part, I left things on the default settings and everything worked out really well.